sophiiae/need-code/README.md

 2. Push branch and create a PR for review.
 Add related issue number and preview channel link in PR description.

-# Bug and feature reqeusts
+# Bug and feature requests
 Have a bug or a feature request?
 [Open an issue](https://github.com/sophiiae/need-code/issues/new)